HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 Getting this proxy correctly, or as accurate as possible, is critical.
 It dictates how much carbon reduction the REDD+ project achieves.

 In a sense, projects must have baseline emissions that are conservative and not too aggressive so as not to overstate their climate benefit.
-It is for this very reason that REDD+ projects are criticized for underperforming, ineffective, and so generate worthless carbon credits.
+It is for this very reason that REDD+ projects are criticized for underperforming, ineffective, and generating worthless carbon credits.

 And then came the market’s biggest blow – The Guardian publication.
 The media’s article put a study questioning the forest projects certified by Verra, accusing them of using inaccurate baselines.